Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Franchise Voice: The IFA Podcast

 Hosted by the International Franchise Association (IFA), Franchise Voice delivers authoritative insights straight from the heart of the franchising world.
 Each episode dives into industry trends and news, along with expert interviews on branding and small business ownership.
-It’s a go-to resource for anyone who wants to better understand the broader landscape and hear directly from policy-makers, franchisors and franchisees making headlines.
+It’s a go-to resource for anyone who wants to better understand the broader landscape and hear directly from policymakers, franchisors and franchisees making headlines.

 Social Geek Radio

-It’s especially beneficial for franchisees who want to stay current with digital trends and challenges that franchise professionals face, making it suitable for both beginners and pros.
-If you’re looking to future-proof your franchise and stay ahead of digital shifts, Social Geek Radio is a must-listen.
+It’s especially useful for franchisees who want to stay current with digital trends and the challenges franchise businesses face, and it’s approachable for both beginners and experienced operators.

 Franchising 101